 In 1989, our laboratory discovered that the mitochondrial genome of malaria parasites consisted of a very unusual DNA molecule of 6 kilobase in length.
-This DNA encodes only 3 proteins as well as very unusually organized ribosomal RNA genes in pieces.
+This DNA encodes only three proteins as well as very unusually organized ribosomal RNA genes in pieces.
 The mitochondrion of malaria parasites is quite distinct from its counterpart in humans and provides a validated target for antimalarial drug action.

-We discovered that the main role for the mitochondrial electron transport chain in blood stages of the human malaria parasite Plasmodium falciparum is to serve as an electron sink for dihydroorotate dehydrogenase (DHOD), a mitochondrial enzyme that is essential for pyrimidine biosynthesis.
+We discovered that the main role for the mitochondrial electron transport chain in blood stages of the human malaria parasite P. falciparum is to serve as an electron sink for dihydroorotate dehydrogenase (DHOD), a mitochondrial enzyme that is essential for pyrimidine biosynthesis.
 Transgenic parasites carrying a yeast version of DHOD are completely resistant to all mitochondrial electron transport inhibitors.
-Surprisingly, this resistance is completely reversed by addition of proguanil, the synergistic partner of atovaquone in the antimalarial drug Malarone.
-Our findings reveal a novel mechanism of action for this drug, which have significant implications for decisions regarding the choice of antimalarial drug combinations to be used to minimize drug resistance.
+Surprisingly, this resistance is completely reversed by the addition of proguanil, the synergistic partner of atovaquone in the antimalarial drug Malarone.
+Our findings reveal a novel mechanism of action for this drug, which has significant implications for decisions regarding the choice of antimalarial drug combinations to be used to minimize drug resistance.
 This finding has also led to developing a new selectable marker for genetic manipulation of malaria parasites for investigative purposes.
 A model for the proposed mode of action for the atovaquone/proguanil combination is described in the figure below.

 A model describing the generation of mitochondrial membrane potential in P. falciparum. a.
 The usual mitochondrial electron transport-dependent membrane potential generation involves reduction of CoQ (Q→QH2) by various dehydrogenases, of which DHOD appears to be the essential enzyme.
 Re-oxidation of QH2 by the cytochrome bc1 complex and subsequent electron transfer to cytochrome c and oxygen results in proton translocation and generation of electropotential across the inner membrane with the matrix being negatively charged.
 Atovaquone, by inhibiting the cytochrome bc1 complex, will prevent this mode of electropotential generation and will also prevent re-oxidation of QH2. b.
 Another route for electropotential generation could be through adenine nucleotide carrier (ANC) in conjunction with the F1 sector of the F-ATPase and the mitochondrial phosphate carrier.
 Import of ATP4- in exchange for ADP3- by ANC would be electrogenic, producing a net negative charge in the matrix.
-The imported ATP would be hydrolyzed to ADP and inorganic phosphate (Pi) by the F1 ATPase, ADP will be exchanged for ATP from the intermembrane space by the ANC, and Pi- will be exchanged for OH- by the mitochondrial phosphate carrier (an elecrtoneutral exchange).
+The imported ATP would be hydrolyzed to ADP and inorganic phosphate (Pi) by the F1 ATPase, ADP will be exchanged for ATP from the intermembrane space by the ANC, and Pi- will be exchanged for OH- by the mitochondrial phosphate carrier (an electroneutral exchange).
 When membrane potential generation through the electron transport chain is inhibited, this alternate path can provide the necessary membrane potential.
 Proguanil may interfere with any one of the three components of this alternate system as indicated; in the presence of atovaquone or other electron transport inhibitors, the generation of electropotential would be hypersensitive to proguanil. (from Painter et al. Nature 446:88-91, 2007)

-We have shown that the antimalarial drug, atovaquone, preferentially interferes with mitochondrial electron transport in malaria parasites.
+We have shown that the antimalarial drug atovaquone preferentially interferes with mitochondrial electron transport in malaria parasites.
 Resistance to this drug arises quickly, and is mediated by subtle changes within the mitochondrially encoded cytochrome b protein.
 Visualization of these changes has revealed atovaquone-binding domain within the parasite bc1 complex.
 Investigations using a bacterial system to resemble malarial cytochrome b revealed subtle molecular interactions that underlie selective activity of the atovaquone class of antimalarial drugs as well as the mechanisms by which resistance against these drugs arise.

 In collaboration with investigators at Oregon Health Sciences University, we have worked on a new antimalarial compound that also works through selective inhibition of malarial mitochondrial electron transport chain.
 This compound has been nominated as a candidate for clinical development by MMV.
 A project to investigate backup compounds of this class continues in collaboration with colleagues from OHSU.